onflow/flow-go/integration/localnet/README.md

 After the transaction is sealed, the account with `<ACCOUNT_ADDRESS>` should have the balance increased by 9999.9 tokens.

-# admin tool
+# Admin tool
-The admin tool is enabled by default in localnet for all node type except access node.
+The admin tool is enabled by default in localnet for all node types except the access node.

-For instance, in order to use admin tool to change log level, first find the local port that maps to `9002` which is the admin tool address, if the local port is `6100`, then run:
+For instance, in order to use the admin tool to change the log level, first find the local port that maps to `9002` which is the admin tool address, if the local port is `6100`, then run:
 ```
 curl localhost:6100/admin/run_command -H 'Content-Type: application/json' -d '{"commandName": "set-log-level", "data": "debug"}'
 ```